rbirkaur23/vowelscalculate/README.md

 # vowelscalculate
-C program to caculate number of vowels
+C program to input a string from user and caculate number of vowels